discourse/discourse/docs/INSTALL-digital-ocean.md

 The below guide assumes that you have no knowledge of Ruby/Rails or Linux shell, so it will be detailed.
 Feel free to skip steps which you are comfortable with.

-# Create new Digital Ocean Droplet
+# Create New Digital Ocean Droplet

 Discourse recommends a minimum of 1 GB Ram, so that's what we will go with.
 We'll use discourse as the Hostname.